gwathlobal/CotD/src/README.txt

 Created by Gwathlobal using Common Lisp
-Inspired by a 7DRL "City of the Condemned" by Tapio Tiles set inspired by copx (Warp Rogue)
+Inspired by a 7DRL "City of the Condemned" by Tapio Tile set inspired by copx (Warp Rogue)
 Feel free to email bugs and suggestions to gwathlobal@yandex.ru